 The best way to begin reducing your monthly expenses, and also to see an immediate savings, is to look at your fixed expenses, which should make up a maximum of 50% of your income.
 List down all your fixed payments such as loan, subscriptions and bills.
 Then, decide which of these items you can downgrade, extend or cancel.

-If your monthly mobile phone package is RM120, call up your telco and ask for a lower package.
-You can even consider canceling your gym membership if you don’t go regularly or opt for cheaper alternatives.
+You can even consider canceling your gym or sports club membership if you don’t go regularly.
 These are changes that will make a very immediate impact on your monthly budget.